Kitware/tangelo/docs/python-services.rst

 data to a web application using Ajax calls to retrieve the data.
 Suppose we wish to use ``calc.py`` in a web calculator application, which includes an HTML file with two fields for the user to type inputs into, and four buttons, one for each arithmetic operation.
-An associated Javascript file might have code like the following:
+An associated JavaScript file might have code like the following:

 .. code-block:: javascript